richardcocks/passwordgen/README.md

 We'll cut down to 64, because it's difficult to think of 50 more recognisable characters, and we can also take the opportunity to cut out characters that can be confused for each other in some fonts, such as I and l.

-The reduction in entropy for a 16 character password is going from 74^16~100 bits, to 64^16 = 96.
-So we've lost 4 bits from our password.
-If this is a concern, then we can increase our password length by a character to accomodate.
+The reduction in entropy for a 16 character password is going from `74^16  ~= 100 bits`, to `64^16 = 96 bits`.
+So we've lost around 4 bits from our password.
+If this is a concern, then we can increase our password length by one character to accomodate.

 It is a weakening, but as long as it's properly documented, should not be a concern.